-- Bio-cross-linked adhesive gels, to be experimented in antiageing cosmetics and in bio-textiles preparation (by an SME cosmetic producer MAVI).
+- bio-cross-linked adhesive gels, to be experimented in antiaging cosmetics and in bio-textiles preparation (by an SME cosmetic producer MAVI).

-- Design and develop a blueprint for an industrial enzymatic process for the production of biobased polymers, mimicking the processes discovered in marine animals and insects.
+- The project will design and develop a blueprint for an industrial enzymatic process for the production of bio-based polymers, mimicking the processes discovered in marine animals and insects.
 This will consist of novel processes for the transformation of biomass feedstock and bio-catalytic routes via enzymes, to create polyphenolic polymers as water-resistant adhesives.

-- Develop and validate the performance of bio-mimicked phenolic polymers for application in household products (detergents), new bio-based cosmetics (such as emulsions for beauty care use and textiles, meeting established quality and cost parameters.
+- The project will develop and validate the performance of bio-mimicked phenolic polymers for application in household products (detergents), new bio-based cosmetics (such as emulsions for beauty care use) and textiles, meeting established quality and cost parameters.

-- Quantify the environmental benefits and economic prospects (using LCA and LCC) of the intermediate (bio-processes) and final (bio-based products) results, taking into account the whole value chain from biomass transformation towards integration into end-user products, and making these data available for SMEs in the wider bio-based product market through an SME oriented LCA tool (cCALC).
+- The project will quantify the environmental benefits and economic prospects (using life cycle analyses and life cycle costing) of the intermediate results (bio-processes) and final results (bio-based products).
+This will take into account the whole value chain from biomass transformation towards integration into end-user products, and make these data available for SMEs in the wider bio-based product market through an SME oriented life cycle analysis tool (cCALC).

-- Develop a business plan for each of the value-chain partners, based on demonstrated benefits, and taking into account the wider application potential for the bio-based polymers.
-As such, BIO-MIMETIC exactly meets the ECO-INNOVATION Call objectives, as it aims to develop and validate a ?new generation of technologies which, designed through methodologies of sustainability assessment, maximise eco-efficiency and - mimicking nature – reduce the pressure on resources?.
+- The project will develop a business plan for each of the value-chain partners, based on demonstrated benefits, and taking into account the wider application potential for the bio-based polymers.
+As such, BIO-MIMETIC exactly meets the ECO-INNOVATION Call objectives, as it aims to develop and validate a “new generation of technologies which, designed through methodologies of sustainability assessment, maximise eco-efficiency and – mimicking nature – reduce the pressure on resources”.

 Our involvement in the BIO-MIMETIC project